shiyawang/stanfordberkeley/index.md

 ### Format

-Students can share their current projects in short presentations and roundable discussions.
-Depending on the number of presenters, each presenter will be given 15 to 30 minutes for short presentations of their current project(s).
-Roundtable discussions are meant to be informal discussions on broader topics of interest.
+Students may share their current projects in short presentations and roundable discussions.
+Depending on the number of presenters, each presenter will be given 15 to 30 minutes to present their current project(s).
+Roundtable discussions are informal discussions on broader topics of interest.

 ### Agenda 2018